 How many times have we been asked, “Where should we go to get a good cocktail?”
 Our answer always starts with the belief that you can make a great drink at home—but that’s not usually what people want to hear.
-So, we decided to post a list of mini reviews featuring some of our favorite places to have a cocktail.
-If it’s on this list, we enjoyed the drinks.
-Some places link to reviews.
-It is hard to keep up as places come and go—especially in different cities—so this work in progress also serve as a record of places we have been.
+We have been compiling two answers over the years.
+First, there is an ongoing list of “Bar of the Month” visits which no longer occur monthly, but is still a good list.
+Click here for those reviews.
+Second, we had previously created a list places we have been.
+If it’s on this list, we enjoyed the drinks, and in some cases we were compelled to write about our visit.
+It is hard to keep up as places come and go, so be sure to check that they are still around if you plan to visit one of these places.

 You can find a bad cocktail in any city, but in Portland, Oregon, it’s getting harder every day.
 Even hotel bars feature signature drinks and seasonal recipes that leverage fresh ingredients and balanced flavors.
 Another surprising trend is the number of fantastic breakfast joints that have a craft cocktail list that goes beyond the Mimosa and Bloody Mary.